 Last week, Dr Jane Draycott, who works on the history and archaeology of medicine, travelled to the University of Warwick to attend the Department of Classics and Ancient History‘s first ever ‘Galen Day’, a conference devoted to Galen’s treatise Peri Alupias (‘On Avoiding Distress’), in which the author describes how he coped with the loss of his belongings (medical books, instruments, drugs, money etc.) in a fire in Rome in AD 192.
 The PA really is a recent development in academic scholarship on the history of medicine, as it was only discovered in 2005, when a PhD student was looking through manuscripts in a monastery in Thessalonica.
 Scholars are interested in it both as a work of ancient literature that deals with mental health, psychology, and psychotherapy, and one that provides important information about life in Rome in AD 192, but also as an artefact that can elucidate how works of ancient Greek literature were transmitted after the end of the Roman Empire.
-There are a lot of different theories on all sorts of aspects of the PA, and a number of these were debated at the conference (academics frequently disagree with each other, and aren’t shy about letting each other know this!).
+Moving companies in Canada usually show you what is included in a 4 point inspection, before you start the moving process.
+There are a lot of different theories on all sorts of aspects of the PA, and a number of these were debated at the conference (academics frequently disagree with each other Kayn league of legends BUFF, and aren’t shy about letting each other know this!).

 ‘The conference started with a dinner at the Queen and Castle pub and restaurant in Kenilworth, right opposite the castle belonging to Queen Elizabeth I’s favourite courtier, Robert Dudley Earl of Leicester.
 Academics working on the history of medicine at all stages of their careers – from Professor Emeritus Vivian Nutton to PhD student Becky Taylor, and the person who discovered the manuscript, Dr Antoine Pietrobelli – talked about Galen, but also their research into the history and archaeology of medicine, and the fields of Classics, Philosophy, and Medieval and Renaissance History.
 I was surprised to find links to Lampeter all over the place: one conference delegate had undertaken an MPhil with the School of Cultural Studies, another had attended the Greek and Latin Summer School, and yet another had been a contemporary of Dr Magdalena Öhrman at the University of Manchester.
 Lampetites get everywhere!